 The Phrase Match keyword of long sleeve dress will match to long sleeve lace dress.

-Many retail marketers have started to review their keyword lists and historical search query reports to identify new keyword builds.
+Many retail marketers are reviewing their keyword strategy and historical search query reports to identify new keyword builds.

 But before you dig into the weeds, it’s important to understand the bigger picture of where Google is going with its match type changes.
 This is not the first or last time Google is changing match types.
 Just last year, Google changed Exact Match to be, well, not exact at all.